author

 How to Do It

-Creating a mobile drip campaign with a tool like Q @ Home can help you not only remind members of preventive services but also persuade them to engage.
+Creating a mobile drip campaign with a tool like Q @ Home, a care coordination platform can help you not only remind members of preventive services but also persuade them to engage.

 Dynamic content like videos, infographics, and fact sheets combined with a high-response rate channel like SMS text messages makes for a more engaging experience.
 Creating content that speaks to a variety of motivations/personas, meanwhile, increases efficacy.

 Let’s say you have a member, Laura, who’s 65 years old and at high risk for breast cancer.
 She’s been putting off booking a mammogram — her mother died of breast cancer at 70, and she’s afraid of what they might find.
-Emails, phone calls, and in-app push notifications have been ineffective so far.
+Emails, phone calls, and in-app push notifications have been ineffective.

 You add her to a custom campaign you’ve created for patients at high risk for breast cancer.
 You send a variety of content via text message to ensure that the content gets in front of her.
 And finally, an infographic on the benefits of catching breast cancer at an early stage assuages her concerns — convincing her to schedule a mammogram.